 In addition to keeping disparate entities separate, temporary organizations are helpful when running spot scans for specific protocols or testing different scanner settings without impacting your normal inventory.
 For example, if you want to find Microsoft DNS servers quickly, creating a temporary organization, installing an explorer, and then running a scan for just the DNS services is a quick way to get those results.
 Temporary organizations can have their data purged automatically through short data retention settings or be deleted outright when you are done with them.

 At the next level down are Sites.
 Organizations support unlimited sites and each site is a unique view of the entire IP address space.
 Many folks use sites to segment inventories between physical locations, but they can be used for more than that.
 Sites can be used for one-off scans, for temporary test labs, and everything else in between.
 If multiple locations use the same RFC1918 IP space internally, you may want to drag the site column to the left side of the Inventory table when navigating this view.

-Agents are tied to organizations but can also be associated with a specific site.
-Agents can be moved between organizations using the Reassign action in the Agent details page.
-Every individual scan is associated with a site and an agent.
-For environments where you want to compare the network visibility from multiple perspectives, running a scan from multiple agents, each tied to a different site, can provide that view.
+Explorers are tied to organizations but can also be associated with a specific site.
+Explorers can be moved between organizations using the Reassign action in the Explorer details page.
+Every individual scan is associated with a site and an explorer.
+For environments where you want to compare the network visibility from multiple perspectives, running a scan from multiple explorers, each tied to a different site, can provide that view.
 Keep in mind that the raw scan data can be downloaded from the task details page and re-imported into a different site or organization as needed.
 Importing historical scans is a fast way to see a snapshot of the network at a given time.